paradedb/paradedb/pg_search/README.md

 # Install pg_search
 wget "$(curl -s "https://api.github.com/repos/paradedb/paradedb/releases/latest" | grep "browser_download_url.*pg_search.*.deb" | cut -d : -f 2,3 | tr -d \")" -O pg_bm25.deb && sudo apt-get install pg_search.deb
 ```

+ParadeDB collects anonymous telemetry to help us understand how many people are using the project.
+You can opt-out of telemetry by setting `export TELEMETRY=false` (or unsetting the variable) in your shell or in your `~/.bashrc` file before running the extension.

 #### macOS and Windows